 Many B2B companies and e-commerce brands have found success creating Twitter ads through influencer marketing campaigns.
 Rest assured knowing that the potential to monetize your efforts on the social network will likely pay off, as stats have shown that 40% of users made a purchase based on a sponsored tweet.

 You can target a specific audience on Twitter and then leverage your advertising strategy across Pinterest and Instagram as well, or turn to Conversational Ads - which are tweets with CTA buttons promoting specific hashtags.
 This type of ad can help you fuel word-of-mouth promotion of an upcoming event or product launch, however, you’ll have to request access to this ad format by filing a support ticket on Twitter.
+For more tips, check out our full guide on how to use Twitter.

 LinkedIn is the second-most popular social media platform among B2B marketers, ranking only behind Facebook, and it’s definitely the place to be if you want to promote your business.
 Its one-of-a-kind targeting capabilities allow you to target users by criteria the other platforms simply don't offer: including unique demographics, job title, job function, and industry.